SoftwareAG/c8y-docs/content/change-logs/analytics/apama-in-c8y-20240704-Specify-maximum-values-for-the-Counter-block-in-Analytics-Builder.md

 The following new parameters are available for this purpose:

 - **Maximum Count** (input field)
-- **Loop Count** (check box)
+- **Loop Count** (checkbox)
 - **Maximum Number Same** (input field)
-- **Loop Number Same** (check box)
+- **Loop Number Same** (checkbox)

 The counter in question can then loop.
-Depending on the setting of the corresponding check box, the counter either resets its corresponding output port (**Count** or **Number Same**) to one, counting the first input after reaching the maximum value, or it stops counting when reaching the maximum value and must then be reset manually.
+Depending on the setting of the corresponding checkbox, the counter either resets its corresponding output port (**Count** or **Number Same**) to one, counting the first input after reaching the maximum value, or it stops counting when reaching the maximum value and must then be reset manually.
 For compatibility, the previous behavior remains as the default.
 Note that the **Reset** input port resets both counters.
 If this is a problem, you must use a separate **Counter** block for each counter.
 See the description of the [Counter](https://cumulocity.com/docs/streaming-analytics/block-reference/#counter) block for detailed information on the new parameters.